-The mission of the Institute of Physics is to understand the physical phenomena at the macro- and the micro scale through experimental and theoretical research.
+The mission of the Institute of Physics of Slovak Academy of Sciences(IP SAS) is to understand the physical phenomena at the macro- and the micro scale through experimental and theoretical research.
 Studies are realized both on our facilities, and in collaboration with leading European and world laboratories.
 We focus mainly on materials research, nuclear and subnuclear physics, research of quantum information and complex systems.
 By the popularization of our results we want to attract and motivate talented young people to take up research activities.
 In cooperation with universities, we want to contribute to the improvement of the intellectual potential of Slovakia by good doctoral studies, to increase its global competitiveness and its ability to face the technological challenges of modern society.

 The Institute is primarily aimed at experimental and theoretical research in physics.
 Close collaboration with many research institutions in Slovakia and abroad has been established during the existence of the Institute.
 The Institute provides scientific education for graduate students to obtain Ph.D. degree and for undergraduate students to prepare their diploma thesis.